joolof/deproj/README.md

 pa = -151.59      # The position angle of the disk
 ```

-and this will produce the feollowing output:
+and this will produce the following output:

 ![HR4796](screenshots/HR4796.png)